daireto/sqlactive/docs/api/serialization_mixin.md

 > Sets the attributes of the model with the values of the dictionary.

 > **Parameters:**
 > - `data`: Data to deserialize.
 > - `exclude`: Exclude specific keys from the dictionary, by default None.

 > **Returns:**
 > - `Self | list[Self]`: Deserialized model or models.

 > **Raises:**

-> - `TypeError`: If the data is not a dictionary or list of dictionaries.
 > - `KeyError`: If attribute doesn't exist.

 > **Example:**
 > ```python
 > user = await User.from_dict({'name': 'John', 'age': 30})
 > user.to_dict()